glenliu/glenliu.github.io/finance/cfa/level3/SS9-10 AA.md

 |-------------------------------|---------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------|
 |A long forward position in Currency B, the hedge earns:|Negative roll yield, which increases hedging cost and discourages hedging.|Positive roll yield, which decreases hedging cost and encourages hedging.|
 |A short forward position in currency B the hedge earns:|Positive roll yield, which decreases hedging cost and encourages hedging.|Negative roll yield, which increases hedging cost and discourages hedging.|

+#### question bank

+Because of equity investments in Australia and Switzerland, FB has long currency exposure to AUD and CHF.
+The appropriate risk-neutral strategy is to over-hedge (hedge ratio > 1) AUD and not hedge CHF.
+- The AUD is selling at a forward premium of 2.27%, which means that the expected roll yield for a short hedge in AUD is 2.27%.
+- Furthermore, the AUD is expected to depreciate by 3.28%, which means the short position in the AUD gains 3.28%.
+Thus, a short hedge of the AUD is appropriate.

+- The CHF is at a forward discount of 2.64%, which means that the expected roll yield for a short hedge of CHF is −2.64%.
+- The CHF is expected to appreciate 1.32%, which means that a short position in CHF would lose 1.32%.
+Thus, in this instance it would not be appropriate to hedge the CHF.

+Currency Pair	Current Spot Rate	Six-Month Forward Rate	Six-Month Forecast Spot Rate	Forward Premium/Discount	Spot Appreciation/Depreciation
+BRL/AUD	2.1046	2.1523	2.0355	2.27%	−3.28%
+BRL/CHF	2.5309	2.4641	2.5642	−2.64%	1.32%

 #### EXAMPLE 9: Hedging and roll yield